This post may contain affiliate links, view our disclosure.

 You’ll need a side dish to help soak up some of the glorious gravy.
 You can go with mashed potatoes, mashed cauliflower to cut the carbs a little, or classic egg noodles.

-And then I like to serve this meal with a steamed green vegetable, such as green beans, asparagus, or broccoli.
+And then I like to serve this meal with a green vegetable (steamed, roasted, or prepared any way you like), such as green beans, asparagus, or broccoli.
 It bumps up the nutrition and rounds out the meal!

 spooning swedish meatball gravy over meatball